Yomguithereal/mnemonist/multi-set.md

 Removes the item from the set once.
 Optionally, you can provide a number which is the number of times the same item is removed.

 Removing an item 0 times is a no-op.

+Removing an item a negative number of times will add items.

 ```js
 var set = new MultiSet();